NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-in-visual-studio.md

     ![Screenshot showing the initial output of the WPF app.](media/qs-use-05-wpf-app-start.png)

-1. Select the button to see the contents of the `TextBlock` object replaced with JSON text.
+1. Select the **Click Me** button to see the contents of the `TextBlock` object replaced with JSON text.

     ![Screenshot showing the output of the WPF app after selecting the button.](media/qs-use-06-wpf-app-end.png)